This course can be presented in-house via live webinar.

 This four day M&A course covers all aspects of buying, selling, valuing private companies and management buy-outs.

 The first day of this mergers & acquisitions course covers creating shareholder value through the pursuit of a successful M + A strategy has been shown to be a far from risk-free activity.
 Buyers overpaying or using inappropriate financing methods can lead to destruction of value and in some cases financial distress.
+Day one covers topics of risk and return, process, investigation and integration as a practical guide to identifying and negotiating acquisitions

-The third day of this mergers & acquisitions course covers the practical steps that are required to plan, negotiate, and close a successful sale.
+The second day of this mergers & acquisitions course covers the practical steps that are required to plan, negotiate, and close a successful sale.
 Valuing the business to be sold and the effective presentation of the commercial attractions of the business are key elements, as are choosing the appropriate advisers and running a competitive auction.

 Corporate finance is one of the most prominent sectors of the financial services.
 See details for other related courses.